Home backup batteries can provide a reliable source of electricity for your household during power outages or in off-grid locations.

 If you’re using a portable power station for home backup, its output capacity determines how much electricity can produce at any given time.

 For example, a 10 kWh home backup solution can produce up to 10,000Wh of continuous power.
-Considering the average American household uses about 30 kWh per day or 885 kWh per month, you’d need to look at a high-capacity home backup battery — like EcoFlow’s DELTA Pro — to backup an entire home.
+Considering The average UK household consumes around 8.5 kWh of electricity daily or 255 kWh a month, you’d need to look at a high-capacity home backup battery — like EcoFlow’s DELTA Pro — to back up an entire home.

 Solar Charging for Home Backup Batteries

 If you use a home backup battery with the option to charge using solar panels — such as an EcoFlow portable power station (PPS) — the output capacity determines the maximum amount of electricity your solar power system can provide at one time.

 The battery storage capacity determines how much electricity your solar system can hold before fully charging.